Choosing the Best Mattress for an Adjustable Bed

 A hybrid mattress could prove to be a flexible mattress for adjustable bed.
 Although hybrid mattresses are of a spring construction with a foam or latex topper, they are a more modern coil spring sleep solution and could fit a base well.

-Another flexible mattress for adjustable bed is AirFoam™, the foam construction is malleable and comfortable while sleeping much cooler than memory foam.
+Another flexible mattress material for an adjustable bed is Nolah AirFoam™.
+The foam construction is malleable, comfortable, and temperature neutral.
 It moves softly with the mechanisms of the base, ensuring optimum sleep comfort.

 Do Adjustable Beds Need Special Mattresses?